Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 : Our `Effects` data type that models our program

 Our data type parameter, `next`, is the continuation that will allow us to go through the program.
 The first parameter to `ReadFile` is the filename, meaning an argument to `ReadFile`, while the second argument is the output into the continuation, `(String -> next)`, meaning it outputs a `String` to the next step.
-Now we can define our `Functor` instance for our data type, as defined in [@lst:approaches_free_functors].
+Now we can define our `Functor` instance for our data type, as defined in [@lst:approaches_free_functors]---we need this, because `Free` only allows us to recover the monad by assuming the functor operations.

 ```{#lst:approaches_free_functors .haskell}
 instance Functor Effects where